1. It's too early in the morning (det är för tidigt på morgonen)

 Lucia with her saffron buns.
-Photo: Cecilia Larsson/imagebank.sweden.se
+Photo: Emelie Asplund/imagebank.sweden.se

 6. I thought they had banned Lucia? (jag trodde att de hade förbjudit Lucia?)

-Every year, at least one story of a Swedish town scrapping Lucia goes viral – this news cycle is almost as much of a December tradition as Lucia itself.
+Almost every year, at least one story of a Swedish town scrapping Lucia goes viral – this news cycle is almost as much of a December tradition as Lucia itself.
 One school was forced to backtrack in 2012 after it told pupils not to dress up as brown gingerbread men, another popular Lucia character, for its procession.
-However, these claims are often heavily exaggerated and oversimplified and usually boil down simply to waning interest.
+It usually boils down simply to waning interest.
 Bah humbug we say to that!

 What does a Lucia procession look like?
 Check out this video